What Does an Oil and Gas Engineer Do?

 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by petroleum engineers was $130,050 in May 2014.
-The employment of such engineers is expected to grow by 26% between 2012 and 2022, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by petroleum engineers was $137,170 in May 2018.
+The employment of such engineers is expected to grow by 15% between 2016 and 2026, per the BLS.